Exhibit Design and Museography projects

 A circular mural around the orbit table depicts the discovery and conquest of space throughout history.

-• Exhibit Design picture, Neil Armstrong Air and Space Museum
+• Museum Exhibit Design picture, Neil Armstrong Air and Space Museum

 • Museography picture, Neil Armstrong Air and Space Museum